Psychokiller1888/SnipsSonosInvader/README.md

 ```

 ## Sonos configuration
-On every player you have add a library that points to your Raspberry.
-If you raspberry ip is "**192.168.1.150**" add a library on Sonos that points to "**//192.168.1.150/share**"
+On every player you have to add a library that points to your Raspberry.
+If your raspberry ip is "**192.168.1.150**" add a library on Sonos that points to "**//192.168.1.150/share**"

 **!!
 Make sure that you name the sonos players the same as you name your Snips satellites !!**